Sofiag8/the_holby_champion/README.md

 <p> a base champion class with some general actions (methods) such as level up, gain experience, death, save character, load character and  increase stats </p>

 <p> Our hero/heroine, can be any of 6 different classes, Cleric, Fighter, Mage, Paladin,Ranger, or Rogue.
-With attributes fot the class suck as initial stats, attack reapon, defense equipments, armor, AND some general method for each class like attack, defend, and use of magic <p>
+With attributes for the class such as initial stats, attack weapon, defense equipments, armor, AND some general methods for each class like attack, defend, and use of magic <p>

 <p> And finally, our champion class will have also subclasses: Solar, Arc and void with general attrubutes such as type (solar, arc or void - set only one for each champion class) and subclass stats with power as a stat that determines base damage and Element affinity that affects power by a certain percetange depending on the enemy element .
 Also the subclasses must have a meethod skill, shich uses a special Sub-class skill with an efficacy based off the sub class stats.
 This method must know the element of an enemy.</p>